POSTED September 11, 2017

 - Inspect your thermostat.
 Your mechanic can check it with a few bolts and a gasket(most cases).
 The thermostat will open when dropped into a bucket of boiling water – confirming it is still good.

 Seems like a lot to check?
-It’s definitely better than breaking down in bad weather.
+It’s definitely better than a boating breakdown in bad weather.

 #9 Contaminated Fuel

 You only use your boat a few times a year, but can you remember when fuel was last put in?
-Having fresh fuel at the correct octane, clean, and water free is one of the best ways to avoid getting stuck.
-The diesel fuel filter pictured below is full of dirt with a portion of water – which can be drained from the screw down the bottom.
+To avoid getting stuck, it’s important to have fresh, clean fuel at the correct octane, and contain no water.
+The diesel fuel filter pictured below is full of dirt with a portion of water.
+This can be drained from the screw down the bottom.
 Not all fuel filter have this feature, but if you get the option for a sight glass it’s a good idea.

 Some boat manufacturers even go one step further and install a sensor that alerts you on the dash if the fuel has water mixed together.